UMainedynamics/SeidarT_Legacy/README.md

 #### Dipping Bed Model

+*Seismic and Electromagnetic Wavefields*

+These are small, simple models to introduce the routines.

 ![Alt text](EXAMPLES/dipping_bed.png)
-This is a small simple model to introduce the routines.
 After running the install script without errors then adding the program file parent directy to the path, open a terminal and change directories into the EXAMPLES folder.
 Input into the command line

 ~~~
 python3 -m prjbuild -i dipping_bed.png -o dipping_bed.prj